Rexayo/click-match/README.md

 <h2 align="center"><img src="assets/images/Responsive Screenshot.jpg"></h2>

 Click Match! is a memory game based on colour recogniton and perception.
 The human eye has the capacity to recognise a broad range of colours,but subtle differences in how we perceive the colours aren't often highlighted.
-This aims to make the exercise of colour recognition both fun and engaging.
+This game aims to make the exercise of colour recognition both fun and engaging.

 We see colours all the time but rarely pay attention differences in the hues, saturation and brightness.
 It is my hope that in playing this game we grow to observe colours more acutely and consequently the world at large.